ska-telescope/src-site-directory/CONTRIBUTING.md

 2. Make your changes.

-3. Create new (OpenAPI) code samples if necessary (requires the service to be running).
+3. Create new (OpenAPI) code samples if necessary (requires the service to be running):
    ```bash
    ska-src-data-management-api$ make code-samples
    ```